stomita/apex-ajax-proxy/README.md

 This program is an implementation of alternative Ajax proxy written in Apex code.
 As it is written in Apex any lightning component can use this proxy using `@AuraEnabled` annotation in controller.
 In visualforce page the `@RemoteAction` annotation enables you to invoke via JavaScript remoting.

-It also includes some examples to call out to external API resources.
+It also includes examples of Visualforce page / Lightning Component bundle to use this proxy to call out to external API resources.

 ## Setup

-If you want to run the examples, you need to create appropriate named credential entry and set its name to `GoogleApi`.
+If you want to run the examples included, you need to create appropriate named credential entry and set its name to `GoogleApi`.

 ```
 Name: GoogleApi